 We are in the process of engaging a portion of our suppliers, prioritized based on various criteria, including spend.
-64% of suppliers by spend were invited to submit an assessment via Ecovadis and expected to comply with the criteria in our supplier statement, described below.
+60% of suppliers by spend were invited to submit an assessment via Ecovadis and expected to comply with the criteria in our Procurement Policy, described below.
 We will continue to invite additional suppliers over time.
 We engage with suppliers via the EcoVadis platform to perform sustainability assessments.
 One of the high-priority areas EcoVadis evaluates is company policies having objectives and targets, including environment.
 EcoVadis assesses evidence on supplier actions related to energy efficiency, GHGs, renewable energy, offsets, waste heat recovery/CHP, fuel switching, CCS, CDP response, training, and activities to reduce GHGs in suppliers' own supply chains.
-These are considered in supplier scorecards and improvement areas.
-Suppliers scoring 45 or lower are engaged and may be required to provide improvement plans.
-Suppliers declining to make a selfassessment will be informed that such refusal will be considered as part of supplier selection decisions.
-Suppliers scoring 45 or lower or with no score who are assessed as high risk and either critical or strategic will be required to improve within 12 months.
+They are considered in supplier scorecards and improvement areas.
+Suppliers scoring below Bronze are engaged and may be required to provide improvement plans.
+Suppliers declining the self-assessment will be informed that such refusal will be considered as part of supplier selection decisions.
+Suppliers scoring below Bronze or with no score are classified as high risk and either critical or strategic will be required to improve within 12 months.
 Suppliers failing to show improvement will be placed in the 'Phase Out' segment of Nouryon's supplier segmentation and Nouryon will reduce business as far as is consistent with business objectives including where possible exit from the supplier.